2 dead, 3 injured in overnight shooting in Tacoma

 Two people were killed and three others wounded by gunfire in Tacoma on Tuesday night, according to police.

-Tacoma Police Department spokeswoman Loretta Cool said dispatchers received numerous 911 calls from people who reported hearing multiple gunshots near the 2100 block of East 38th Street just before midnight.
+Tacoma Police Department spokeswoman Loretta Cool said dispatchers received numerous 911 calls just before midnight from people who reported hearing multiple gunshots near the 2100 block of East 38th Street, near Swan Creek Park south of the Emerald Queen Casino.

 One person with gunshot wounds was pronounced dead at the scene by the Tacoma Fire Department, Cool said in a statement.